 function to create a command.

-The syntax for applying a port function is identical to that of a regular function.
-When the update
+The syntax for calling a port function is identical to that of a regular function.
+When update

 to create a command that sends the string "Hello JavaScript"